ponylang/library-scaffolding-generator/README.md

 - Give the bot a meaningful `Full Name` like "My Package Release Bot" or "Sean's Annoucement Bot".
 All release notices will appear under that name.
 - Supply a `Username` that matches your `Full Name`

 After you push `Create Bot`, you'll be taken to your list of active bots.
-Copy the `API KEY` for your bot.
-This value will be used later in CircleCI as your `ZULIP_TOKEN`.
+Copy the `USERNAME` and `API KEY` for your bot.
+These values will be used later in CircleCI as your `ZULIP_TOKEN`.
+Your `ZULIP_TOKEN` will be: `USERNAME:API KEY`.

 ### Setup CircleCI